-Everyone seems to believe that small trucking companies don’t have what it takes to make it in this overly competitive market.
+Everyone believes that small trucking companies don't have what it takes to compete in this overly competitive market.
 And it’s easy to see why: industry giants tend to take the spotlight all to themselves.
 But the numbers paint an entirely different picture: an estimated 90% of trucking companies operate only six or fewer trucks in the United States.

 Small Trucking Companies Are Here to Stay

-Of course, if you want to cherry pick, then you can find plenty of examples of businesses that fail.
+Of course, if you want to cherry-pick, then you can find plenty of examples of failed businesses.
 But at a macro level, small trucking companies aren’t going anywhere.
-Over the years, they have only grown in market share, became more efficient and competitive, and currently, hold an essential place in the industry.
+Over the years, they have only grown in market share, become more efficient and competitive, and currently hold an essential place in the industry.

 And it’s all due to their size.
 Remember, trucking is a unique industry since all of its revenue depends on the loaded miles driven.
-The only way for a business to grow revenue is to increase the number of loaded miles.
+So the only way a business can grow revenue is to increase the number of loaded miles.
 Big companies do it by increasing the size of their fleet.
-They add more trucks, hire more drivers, all to respond to the constant pressure of getting a return on their investment and growing their revenue.
+They add more trucks and hire more drivers, all to respond to the constant pressure of getting a return on their investment and growing their revenue.

-You can argue that this obsession with growth makes big companies ignore one key aspect, which small businesses took and used it to their advantage.
+You can argue that this obsession with growth makes big companies ignore one key aspect, which small businesses take and use to their advantage.

 ‘It runs in the family.’

-Small trucking companies don’t focus on growth, at least not in the beginning.
-They focus on finding, hiring and training drivers.
-In these businesses, the drivers become part of the family, and there is a lot more care and effort that goes into making sure everyone is happy.
+Small trucking companies don’t focus on growth, at least not initially.
+Instead, they focus on finding, hiring, and training drivers.
+In these businesses, the drivers become part of the family, and there is a lot more care and effort goes into ensuring everyone is happy.

-It’s a form of driver-centric business model, and most of the decisions also take into account how it could impact the driver since they are the primary source of revenue.
+It’s a form of driver-centric business model, and most of the decisions also consider how it could impact the driver since they are the primary source of revenue.
 This model works because decisions aren’t made based on numbers, estimations, and other non-pragmatic elements.
-However, the same model becomes impossible to maintain once these companies grow, add more trucks and more drivers.
+However, the same model becomes impossible to maintain once these companies grow, adding more trucks and drivers.